Ask the Chief Happiness Officer

 The way it works is you ask a question (either in a comment to this post or in an email) and I answer it in a post on the blog.
 If you want me to, I’ll anonymize your question so you won’t get caught asking for outside advice.
 Go ahead and ask, I’d love to help!

-4 thoughts on “Ask the Chief Happiness Officer”
+4 responses to “Ask the Chief Happiness Officer”

 The answer is simple: Mind over matter.
 A continuous chant of “cool nuts, cool nuts, coooooool nuts” will keep your … jewels from overheating.